yaniv-golan/STJ/spec/stj-specification.md

 ## Objectives

 - **Interoperability**: Enable seamless data exchange between different transcription services and applications.
-- **Superset of Existing Formats**: Incorporate features from common formats (SRT, WebVTT, TTML, etc.) to ensure compatibility and extendibility.
+- **Superset of Existing Formats**: Incorporate features from common formats (SRT, WebVTT, TTML, etc.) to ensure compatibility and extensibility.
 - **Extensibility**: Allow for future enhancements without breaking compatibility.
 - **Clarity**: Provide a clear and well-documented structure for transcription data.
 - **Utility**: Include useful metadata to support a wide range of use cases.